ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 Remember that both the `name` and the `password` from the credentials are arbitrary values.
-Remember to escape and/or validate them when accessing with those values to the file system, a database, when storing them, generating HTML with its content, etc.
+Remember to escape and/or validate them when accessing with those values to the file system, a database, when storing them, or generating HTML with its content, etc.
 {: .security.note }

 ### Strategy: Validating using UserHashedTableAuth